 Recent figures from Auckland Council show around one in five people who are building a new home won’t see their property completed within 24 months of getting Building Consent.
 Part of the problem is a general reluctance to seek an accurate projected total cost of construction before design begins.

 People are naturally visual, so the first thing most want to do when embarking on a construction project is get a design drawn up.
-But, as Jacques says, it’s a bit like working back to front.
+But it’s a bit like working back to front.

 “If you get an Architect to design a building without any idea of the possible total cost, they’re likely to present you with a concept you love but may not be able to afford!
 Instead, you should start by engaging a Quantity Surveyor to give you an idea of total cost.
 If the price isn’t feasible you can put the project on hold before going too far and avoid unnecessary expenditure.
 If it is feasible, you can set your budget and give your Architect some cost informed design parameters.
 No one wants to end up having to slash things to fit the budget at a late stage, or even worse, having to absorb costs they can’t actually afford.”

-Accurate estimation of costs at the early stages of a project can be challenging, particularly when the information available isn’t sufficient.
-But Jacques says this is where a QS can produce an ‘Order of Magnitude’ High Level estimation.
+Accurate estimation of costs at the early stages of a project can be challenging, particularly when the information available isn’t sufficient, but this is where a QS can produce an ‘Order of Magnitude’ High Level estimation.